herrmannrobert/GlobColouR/README.md

 # GlobColouR
 The package provides an FTP client for the ACRI server including the GlobColour data set.
-Main features are checking the data availability and automated downloads via previously created file directories.
+Main features are checking the data availability and automated downloads via previously created FTP file paths.